JosieOnGit/Luniks/Historic Events/List of notable names.md

 Vestia Rapid is the high-speed train service that operated between **Zhuehai**, **Álusken**, with split connections to **Denmark** and **Benelux**, which is most known for the fatal rail incident ever since its inauguration, as described in [[LAST LIGHT#// LUNA]].

 Currently planned (December 2023) is developing a brand identity for this service.
 Taken from the Trello board: \
-*Existing concept is a slogan of “We’ll bring you there”*
+*Existing concept is a slogan of “We’ll bring you there” Some examples include:* \
+"Whether you:
+- Want to visit Sui Donnore
+- Have a friend in Ippavím
+- Want to see the sun in Myriapolou
+- Have an appointment in Shánzhe
+- Feel like visiting Lëtzebuerg
+- Want to hike in Zhuehai

+We'll bring you there."

 *Planned is a combination of purple and grey colours with stock high speed rail footage.
 Just like now LTS banners were proposed and created as a concept, the same process should happen for the brand identity of Vestia Rapid.*